 Advice to anyone managing family expectations

-- choose a time and a place where you can sit and talk without interruptions.
+- Choose a time and a place where you can sit and talk without interruptions.

-- listen to what they have to say and be honest about your thoughts and feelings.
+- Listen to what they have to say and be honest about your thoughts and feelings.

-- consider their perspective and acknowledge that their view is just as valid as yours.
+- Consider their perspective and acknowledge that their view is just as valid as yours.

 'Talk about those feelings!
 Whether to a friend, teacher, colleague, family or professional, conversations about your feelings matter!
 It can be really scary, nerve wracking and awkward but also liberating, inspiring and funny when you find that connection point.
 You’re not alone.’